Here are our most frequently asked questions. If you have any questions which aren’t answered below, please contact us via the details above.

 Plastic Stagesafe® glasses, bottles and ornaments are items which don't break, for use on stage or as part of a stunt where real glass & ceramics are too risky to use.
 These props, while not unbreakable, are made from a strong plastic resin which is practical & robust enough.
 Please see the Stagesafe® items page to see our range of stock moulds, or call us if you want more information.

 Yes, we've designed a limited range of bottle dressing to which we hold the copyrights.
-Bottles can be bought ready-dressed, or labels & dressing can be supplied separately, with additional dressing if required.
+Bottles can be bought ready-dressed, with additional dressing if required.
 Dressing can be mixed & matched with other bottles and items & colours can also be customised.
 Please contact us for further information.

 If you decide to use a label from an existing brand, you should seek expressed permission from the copyright holder where needed, and care should be taken when applying dressing to bottles;